 Stevens-Johnson syndrome is a medical emergency as the severe allergic reaction can be life-threatening.
-The Dermatology Department at Singapore General Hospital shares the treatment options.
+The Dermatology Department from Singapore General Hospital (SGH) shares the treatment options.

 Continued from previous page.

 Stevens-Johnson syndrome is caused by a severe allergic reaction to certain drugs.
 In the early stage, flu-like symptoms appear such as fever, sore throat and irritation in the eyes.
 As the condition worsens, more specific symptoms developed such as skin lesions and discharge from the eyes